 I chose the last option and made a template spacer from 1mm thick plastic card.
 I then asked my wife to measure it up and convert it to a CAD model using her jewellery design software so that I could then 3D print as many copies as I needed - 10 for 5 coaches:

-Comparison with a Bachmann Mark 2A (left coach) once the spacer is fitted to the Lima Mark 2B (right coach) - the spacer actually isn't visible on the Liam model, but it coaches the gangway to protrude outwards an extra 1mm to match the Bachmann offering:
+Comparison with a Bachmann Mark 2A (left coach) once the spacer is fitted to the Lima Mark 2B (right coach) - the spacer actually isn't visible on the Lima model, but it causes the gangway to protrude outwards an extra 1mm to match the Bachmann offering:

 For those who wish to do their own 3D printing, you can download the 3D Print STL file of the spacer that I created.
 This file contains four spacers, per the Flashforge image above.